-- 1. Advancement to candidacy: A grade point average of 3.25 or higher must be achieved in the first 12 credit hours of coursework in order to advance to candidacy in the graduate nursing program.
-These credits must be taken at Bowie State University and count toward the degree. - 2.
-Academic Degree Requirements: Successful completion of all coursework and degree requirements within a period of five consecutive years. - 3.
-Successful completion of the Comprehensive Nursing Examination: Students who have previously earned a Master's of Science in Nursing degree, with evidence of successful completion of a master's thesis and/or comprehensive nursing examination are not required to take the comprehensive examination. - 4.
+- Advancement to candidacy: A grade point average of 3.25 or higher must be achieved in the first 12 credit hours of coursework in order to advance to candidacy in the graduate nursing program.
+These credits must be taken at Bowie State University and count toward the degree.
+FNP PMC-CAS students and NE PMC students must also follow the same advancement to candidacy requirements. - 2.
+Academic Degree Requirements: Successful completion of all coursework and degree requirements within a period of five consecutive years. - Successful completion of the Graduate Nursing Comprehensive Examination (GNCE): Students who have previously earned a Master of Science in Nursing degree, with evidence of successful completion of a master's thesis and/or comprehensive nursing examination are not required to take the GNCE. - 4.
 Grade Point Average: A grade point average of 3.0 must be maintained after Advancement to Candidacy to graduate.